DivineOmega/uxdm/docs/destinations/PDODestination.md

 # Transactions

-By default PDO transactions are enabled.
+By default, database transactions are enabled.
 This helps speed up the migration process by keeping changes in memory until they are committed to disk.
-If you do not want to have transactions or is not supported you can easily disable this, as shown below.
+If you do not want to use transactions or they not supported by your database engine, you can easily disable them, as shown below.

 ```php
 $pdoDestination->disableTransactions();